 may not bother to learn the finer points of system programming.
 This could lead to a less-than-ideal fit for the customer.

 I still believe that in most cases, the “average” customer will be perfectly happy with the “typical” residential security system from ADT, regardless of equipment brand.
 If you happen to be extremely choosy about detailed alarm functions, you may be better off with a Monitronics alarm system.

-Monitronics home security and ADT both have extensive track records, and provide high quality home security systems to meet any need you’re likely to have.
-You probably can’t go wrong in choosing either of these companies to install a new system, or to monitor any existing alarm you might have already.
+Monitronics home security and ADT both have extensive track records, and can provide a high quality home security system to meet any need you’re likely to have.
+You can’t go wrong in choosing either of these companies to install a new system, or to monitor any existing alarm you might already have.